-By Pastor Bob Enyart

 "So we are even at fault in not avenging all this innocent blood of our Lord and of the Christians which they shed for three hundred years after the destruction of Jerusalem, and the blood of the children they have shed since then (which still shines forth from their eyes and their skin).
 We are at fault in not slaying them." -Luther, p, 267

+Luther produced significant work after authoring his racist texts so defenders err to dismiss his vile words as the products of old-age dementia.
 This wickedness does not have to be understood, but only condemned.
 However, understanding a primary factor in this evil can help prevent it from surfacing in others.
-Those who read or listen to our overview of the Bible called The Plot understand immediately why Martin Luther (like many other Christians who have missed the sweeping plot of the Old and New Testaments) eventually gave public expression to his vile sin of hatred of the Jews.
+Those who read or listen to our overview of the Bible called The Plot understand immediately why Martin Luther (like many other Christians who have missed the sweeping plot of the Old and New Testaments) hated and eventually gave public expression to his sin of hatred of the Jews.
 Then, as a little leaven leavens the whole lump, over time Luther's hatred infected most of Germany.
 Adolf Hitler writing in Mein Kampf later echoed Luther's sentiments:

 "Hence today I believe that I am acting in accordance with the Almighty Creator: by defending myself against the Jew, I am fighting for the work of the Lord." -Adolph Hitler, p.
 65 (translated by Ralph Manheim, Boston, Houghton Mifflin Company, 1971)